NATO CIMIC & CMI Education & Individual Training Landscape

 The current CCOE offer encompasses the following courses:

-In order to achieve optimum E&IT effects in the residential part of the courses, there is a need to invest an appropriate level of time into completing the corresponding ADL module.
+To achieve optimum E&IT effects in the residential part of the courses, there is a need to invest an appropriate level of time into completing the corresponding ADL module.
 The students decide when and where to follow this web-based learning portion.
-The content can be processed within a day, or split up into several sections.
-But please be aware, that the completion of the corresponding ADL module for each course within a stated time is mandatory before participating our resident courses.
+The content can be processed within a day or split up into several sections.
+But please be aware that the completion of the corresponding ADL module for each course within a stated time is mandatory before participating in our resident courses.